-- Where and how is (what) food produced in the international economy of capitalism? - Where and how is food consumed, and by whom?
+- Where, how and by whom is (what) food produced in the international economy of capitalism? - Where and how is food consumed, and by whom?
 What types of food? - What are the social and ecological effects of international relations of food production and consumption in different food regimes?